 Activists are conditioned to land to a weblink, an organization, a petition, an organized movement of intellectuals, who have built a new "entity."
 Organizations are basically entities of inside the Civil Society.
 They gather your grievances and lobby our authorities when their action (or inaction) creates conflicts.

 For the most part it all ends up in smoke.
 Organizations are infiltrated, fought against.
 When they become movements they get co-opted by the political process.
 PACs become Super-pacs and cater to the old duality that keeps you in the Status quo.
 That is not radical change.

-Occupy Wall Street, the Arab Spring, the Civil Rights Movement, are first of all about creating openings in a society that doesn't work.
+Occupy Wall Street, the Arab Spring, the Civil Rights Movement, are first of all about creating openings in a society that is controlled and ruled by power structures that keep things inefficient.
 People start organizing in new ways if they are allowed the space to cooperate and there is consensus.
 Currently, the 99% doesn't have consensus, unity, cohesion.
-Occupy has been dissolved and has moved to online venues.
+Occupy has been dissolved and has moved to online platforms.
 A reliable source has said to us: "There is no centralized authority or secretariat of Occupy and no one is authorized to speak in its name.
 It's highly fragmented, disorganized."